jeevandeepj994/anolis_perf/Documentation/vm/kidled.rst

    statistics, but it won't be very odd due to the duration are the same at least.

-* ``/sys/kernel/mm/kidled/slab_scan_enabled``
+* ``/sys/kernel/mm/kidled/scan_target``

-  It controls whether slab scan or not.
+  It controls which type kidled will scan, there are three kinds of type could be selected: scan page only, scan slab only, scan both page and slab.
+The users can enable them as follows.
+Other value will be invalid.

+  To scan user page only
+        echo 1 > ``/sys/kernel/mm/kidled/scan_target``
+  To scan slab only
+        echo 2 > ``/sys/kernel/mm/kidled/scan_target``
+  Both scan page and slab
+        echo 3 > ``/sys/kernel/mm/kidled/scan_target``

   By default, kidled will not scan slab because the cpu load will very high if the system has a lot of reclaimable slabs.
-But we need to enable it when userspace pages have been reclaimed and a lot of reclaimable slabs is in the system. we'd better mark and reclaim the cold slab in front of the memory reclaim triggered by allocating memory request.
+But we need to enable it when userspace pages have been reclaimed and a lot of reclaimable slabs is in the system.
+We'd better mark and reclaim the cold slab in front of the memory reclaim triggered by allocating memory request.

 * ``memory.idle_page_stats.local`` (memory cgroup v1/v2)